Table of Contents

 Medicinal use of Sandal

-- In case of Gonorrhoea, Sandalwood powder is given with cow’s milk.
+- In the case of Gonorrhoea, Sandalwood powder is given with cow’s milk.

-- For diarrhoea, dysentery the infusion of wood powder is used as astringent.
+- For diarrhea, dysentery the infusion of wood powder is used as astringent.

 - For excessive thirst, sandal powder is taken with coconut water.